Health Insurance Options in Germany - 2020

 - Additional information for employees

-- Additional information for self-employed or non-employed persons
+- Additional information for self-employed, non-employed persons or retirees

 - Sick Pay Insurance